-Only complete a site data table for tax sites your organization is requesting grant funds to support.
+Include this only for tax sites your organization requests funds to support.
 Do not include data for tax sites that would not receive grant funding.

 Note: If your organization is new to the VITA or TCE program and you are waiting for your SIDN or EFIN, include copies of the SIDN and EFIN applications sent to the IRS.
 You must have your SIDN and EFIN before we will reimburse grant funds.